 California Compassionate Use Act (Health & Safety Code 11362.5)

-On November 6, 1996, the California Compassionate Use Act (Health & Safety Code 11362.5) took effect, making it legal for patients with certain illnesses and approval from a licensed physician to possess marijuana for medicinal purposes and for their designated primary caregivers to cultivate the drug.
+On November 6, 1996, the California Compassionate Use Act (Health & Safety Code 11362.5) took effect, making it legal for patients with certain illnesses and approval from a licensed physician to for medicinal purposes and for their designated primary caregivers to cultivate the drug.
 However, even with legal protection, patients and growers continue experiencing harassment from law enforcement in the form of confiscation, arrests, and raids.
 Additionally, this statute does not exempt individuals from federal prosecution, although officials have stated that they will not specifically target individual patients.

 If you have been arrested on marijuana-related charges despite being a patient or caregiver, consult with an experienced Santa Clarita drug crime defense attorney from The Law Offices of Daniel E. Kann.
 We will conduct a thorough investigation of the circumstances surrounding your case and determine whether your arrest was conducted on dubious grounds or was in violation of your rights.
 To learn more about what our firm can do for you, please call (888) 744-7730 for a comprehensive consultation at no cost to you.